-- 23. Where a pandemic (including Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness arises or has already arisen the University may make reasonable changes to your use of University facilities and services to comply with government or local authority regulations or guidance, and/or its own health and safety advice and/or to ensure the health and safety of staff, students and third parties and/or to respond to consequential staffing or resource constraints.
-The University will keep students informed if it makes such changes. - 24.
-The University will ensure that, when making changes under clause 23, key University facilities and services are still provided by alternative means, if reasonably possible, although the manner of delivery may need to change. - 25.
-Examples of possible changes under clause 23 include:

-- a. providing teaching, assessment or other services wholly or partly online or via other remote means; - b. moving the location of teaching and/or restricting student numbers permitted to attend any location at one time (including restricting numbers at libraries, lectures, seminars or laboratories); - c. teaching or supervision at evenings, weekends or outside Full Term1; - d. requiring students to comply with health and safety measures the University deems necessary which are specific to particular sites or activities, which may be in addition to any HSI, such as additional social distancing measures, or wearing of face masks or personal protective equipment; - e. staggering attendance by students at University so that for part of a term you are not allowed to attend University premises in person; - f. varying, limiting or cancelling access to any University services or facilities; - g. varying, limiting or cancelling any learning experiences that would normally happen face to face or in-person (eg work in laboratories, museums, studios, music facilities or via fieldwork or work-placement); - varying, limiting, cancelling or putting in place measures to reduce the risk of any time due to be spent in education or work abroad or on a placement (including varying destinations). - 26.
-Subject to clauses 23 and 24, no refunds, discounts, damages or waivers of fees or other charges will be payable to you where changes or delays have resulted from, been caused by, or are in relation to a pandemic (including Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness.
-The University will also not be liable for any consequential losses or expenses you may incur (eg travel or accommodation costs) as a result of any such pandemic, epidemic or health emergency measures.
+- 25. Where a pandemic, epidemic or local health emergency necessitating measures to reduce risk of infection or illness occurs the University may make reasonable changes to your use of University facilities and services to comply with government or local authority regulations or guidance, and/or its own health and safety advice and/or to ensure the health and safety of staff, students and third parties and/or to respond to consequential staffing or resource constraints.
+If it makes such changes the University will inform you and ensure its facilities and services are still provided by alternative means, if reasonably possible, though the manner of delivery may need to change.
+Examples of possible changes under this paragraph are explained in the Changes to Courses policy. - 26.
+Subject to paragraph 25, no refunds, discounts, damages or waivers of fees or other charges will be payable to you where changes or delays have resulted from, been caused by, or are in relation to a pandemic, epidemic or local health emergency necessitating measures to reduce risk of infection or illness.
+The University will also not be liable for any consequential losses or expenses you may incur (eg travel or accommodation costs) as a result of any such pandemic, epidemic or health emergency measures. - 27.
+Other changes to facilities, premises or services which provide an equivalent service, may need to be made from time to time for operational, legal/regulatory or other reasons.
+Wherever possible, you will be notified of such changes in advance.
+If applicable, you will be notified of any consultation process within which you may make representations prior to the change taking effect